Bundling yields major benefits year round which are maximized during the BFCM weekend. Here are 5 bundling tips to sell more on BFCM.

 4. A Confusing, Frustrating Checkout Process

 When shoppers decide to part with their hard-earned money, paying should be easy.
 Yet too many ecommerce sites overcomplicate the process.
-The average cart abandonment rate is nearly 70%, with unexpected costs and overly long or complicated checkouts listed in the top five reasons for leaving.
-There are simple, strategic ways to keep customers happy while also increasing AOV, but unprepared online shops will miss out.
+The average cart abandonment rate is nearly 70%, with unexpected costs and overly long or complicated checkouts listed among the top five reasons for leaving.
+There are simple, strategic ways to keep customers happy while increasing AOV, but unprepared online shops will miss out.

 5. Inventory Management